intel/neural-compressor/docs/source/CONTRIBUTING.md

 ## Pull Request Template

-**Change Summary**

-Include a detailed summary of the change.

-**Change Motivation**

-Include an explanation for the change.

-**Change Limit**

-Include an explanation about the regression your change might bring.

-**Test Info**

-- For bug fixes, provide test steps to reproduce your issue.
-- For new features, provide test steps besides unit tests if necessary.

-**Environment Info**
-Provide the development or test environment info.

-- OS
-- CPU info
-- Python version
-- Dependent component version
+**Type of Change**
+feature or bug fix or documentation or validation or others API changed or not

+**Description**
+detail description
+JIRA ticket: xxx

+**Expected Behavior & Potential Risk** the expected behavior that triggered by this PR

+**How has this PR been tested?** how to reproduce the test (including hardware information)

+**Dependency Change?**
+any library dependency introduced or removed

 ## Support

 Submit your questions, feature requests, and bug reports to the [GitHub issues](https://github.com/intel/neural-compressor/issues) page.
-You may also reach out to [Maintainers](neural_compressor.maintainers@intel.com).
+You may also reach out to [Maintainers](inc.maintainers@intel.com).

 ## Contributor Covenant Code of Conduct